 Library research involves locating, analyzing, and synthesizing existing (secondary) research and/or primary source material into an original paper.
-Library research is an integral part of all research endeavors, though it can also stand on its own as a literature review, meta-analysis, or systematic review.
+Library research is an integral part of all research, though it can also stand-alone literature review, meta-analysis, or systematic review.

 Research methods, refers to original (primary) empirical quantitative or qualitative data collection through a descriptive (e.g, survey, case study), experimental, semi-experimental (e.g., field or quasi-experimental design), or study (e.g., proof of concept, pilot study) method.

 This guide will discuss the process of library research.

 There are different types of papers requiring research: argumentative and analytical.
-Not all research papers are intended to argue for a position, controversial or otherwise.
+Not all research papers argue for a position, controversial or otherwise.
 The purpose may be to analyze an issue and convey your evaluation to the reader.
 Generally though, secondary research involves a debatable topic, applying meaning, and arguing* for a claim or for the validity of your analysis.

-Locating information, identifying factual data, and summarizing are certainly part of the larger process of research.
-But, looking up the answer to a question you know exists is more searching than researching.
-A research paper does not just relay information, it offers an interpretation and takes a position.
-It makes a claim for what the information means, why it is significant, and why it has consequences that matter for the reader.
+Locating information and summarizing are both part of the larger process, but a research paper doesn't just relay existing information, it attempts to contribute something new.
+Your paper should make a claim for what the information means, why it is significant, and why it has consequences that matter for the reader.
 This is your thesis and central argument.*

 *Argument in this sense does not mean argumentative.
-It is your claim and interpretation...your explanation of why your thesis has merit.
+It is your claim and explanation of why your thesis has merit.
 However, that must be logically argued for with credible, verifiable evidence as substantiation.
-It's not about coercing readers into your way of thinking, but persuading them to re-consider based on the eloquence of your exposition and the quality of your evidence.
+It's not about coercing readers into your way of thinking, but persuading them to reconsider based on the eloquence of your exposition and the quality of your evidence.